-* If you are not/ or haven’t been trained in what this means –– there is a good chance that there is a big gap in your training.
-Ba Gua is more than only a series of movements that you memorize like a dance form.
-REGARDLESS OF PAST TRAINING OR AGE OR PHYSICAL CONDITION, IF YOU REALLY WANT THE MISSING KNOWLEDGE, I WANT TO HELP YOU LEARN IT.
+* If you are not/ or haven’t been trained in what this means –– there is a good chance that there is a gap in your training.
+Ba Gua (and IMA in general) is more than only a series of movements that you memorize like a dance form.
+REGARDLESS OF PAST TRAINING OR AGE OR PHYSICAL CONDITION, IF YOU REALLY WANT THE MISSING KNOWLEDGE, WE WANT TO HELP YOU LEARN IT.
 Ba Gua Zhang is mind-body, it is alchemy, it is a highly effective close-combat art.
 SEE SUPPORTING POINTS/ DEMOS

 Generally speaking, an “advanced practitioner” is someone with more than a year of serious training in the art, but usually the time is much longer.
 Most advanced practitioners will have studied a decade or longer.

 An advanced practitioner is also someone who has put in serious time with one or more teachers.
 Although some technical aspects of the training guidelines/ suggestions that follow apply to Cheng style Ba Gua and Yang style T’ai-Chi/ taijiquan practitioners, with minor changes the practitioner will be able to adapt them to any internal style.

 The application of these principles to the internal style is emphasized because of distinct characteristics of the “internal martial arts.” [i]